xaratustrah/flask_plot/README.md

     sudo apt-get update && sudo apt-get upgrade

 Installing `nginx` will fail if apache is running.
-If your installation breaks half ways, then remove the fragments, stop apache and then install nginx again:
+If your installation breaks half ways, then remove the fragments, stop apache (and I actually suggest removing it in case not needed) and then install nginx again:

     sudo apt-get remove nginx* --purge
     sudo /etc/init.d/apache2 stop
+    sudo apt-get remove apache* --purge
     sudo apt-get install nginx-common
     sudo apt-get install nginx